 The level of arterial occlusion influences location of symptoms.
 Aortoiliac PAD may cause buttock, thigh, or calf claudication; hip pain; and, in men, erectile dysfunction (Leriche syndrome).
 In femoropopliteal PAD, claudication typically occurs in the calf; pulses below the femoral artery are weak or absent.
 In PAD of more distal arteries, femoropopliteal pulses may be present, but foot pulses are absent.

 Arterial occlusive disease occasionally affects the arms, epecially the left proximal subclavian artery, causing arm fatigue with exercise and occasionally embolization to the hands.

 Diagnosis is confirmed by noninvasive testing.
-First, bilateral arm and ankle systolic BP is measured; because ankle pulses may be difficult to palpate, a Doppler probe may be placed over the dorsalis pedis or posterior tibial arteries.
+First, bilateral arm and ankle systolic blood pressure (BP) is measured; because ankle pulses may be difficult to palpate, a Doppler probe may be placed over the dorsalis pedis or posterior tibial arteries.
 Doppler ultrasonography is often used, because pressure gradients and pulse volume waveforms can help distinguish isolated aortoiliac PAD from femoropopliteal PAD and below-the-knee PAD.

 Angiography provides details of the location and extent of arterial stenoses or occlusion; it is a prerequisite for surgical correction or percutaneous transluminal angioplasty (PTA).
 It is not a substitute for noninvasive testing because it provides no information about the functional significance of abnormal findings.
 Magnetic resonance angiography and CT angiography are noninvasive tests that may eventually supplant contrast angiography.